aws-samples/amazon-eventbridge-pipes-dynamodb-stream-transactional-outbox/README.md

 Post deployment, your API Gateway endpoint URL can be retrieved from the Outputs section of your CloudFormation stack.
 You can test your endpoint using tools such as curl or Postman.

 ## Implementation Details
 The implemented stack is based on a serverless architecture, where API Gateway is used to trigger a DynamoDB operation via a POST request.
 The change in the DynamoDB triggers an EventBridge EventBus via AWS Pipes.
-This EventBus invokes the relevant Lambda function through an SQS Queue, depending on whether an order has been created or updated.
+This EventBus invokes the Lambda function through an SQS Queue when an order has been created.

 Please note that the Lambda functions require Python 3.10 and the code must be placed in a `src/` directory.
 The specific Lambda function handlers to be executed are `order_created_publisher_one.lambda_handler` and `order_created_publisher_two.lambda_handler`.